-STEP 1: Play video End of the Day
+STEP 1: Watch video End of the Day

-STEP 2: After video, ask participants to identify protective measures after work.
-Write these on the board.
+STEP 2: After video, identify protective measures after work.
+The trainer will write these on the board.

-STEP 3: When they have finished describing protective measures at work, have participants look at the list below to reinforce protective measures to reduce pesticide exposure after work.
+STEP 3: When you have finished describing protective measures at work, look at the list below to learn more about protective measures to reduce pesticide exposure after work.

-- Take shoes off before coming into the house. - Keep from hugging family until after getting cleaned up

-- Change clothes after working with pesticides or in fields that have been sprayed with pesticides. - Shower (if possible) or rinse off immediately after working with pesticides or in areas where they have been applied. - Wash work clothes separately from the rest of your family's clothes. - Never re-use pesticide containers for anything else. - Keep pesticides and other chemicals out of the reach of children.
+- Take shoes off before coming into the house. - Keep from hugging family until after getting cleaned up - Change clothes after working with pesticides or in fields that have been sprayed with pesticides. - Shower (if possible) or rinse off immediately after working with pesticides or in areas where they have been applied. - Wash work clothes separately from the rest of your family's clothes. - Never re-use pesticide containers for anything else. - Keep pesticides and other chemicals out of the reach of children.